Forgot Password

 Is Island Peak hard to climb?

 Island Peak Climbing presents a challenge.
-Is ideal, for those who love trekking and want to venture into mountain climbing.
+Is ideal for those who love trekking and want to venture into mountain climbing.
 The journey typically spans 14 to 19 days with one or two days dedicated solely to climbing.
 Each day involves trekking across hills and rugged terrains for an average of 4 to 6 hours.
-The expedition includes navigating glaciers, rivers challenging terrain and mountain passes.
-On the summit day expect a strenuous climb lasting 12 to 13 hours over a distance of 10 miles.
-Our team offers climb training ensuring even climbers new, to high-altitude treks can participate confidently.
+The expedition includes navigating glaciers, rivers, challenging terrain, and mountain passes.
+On the summit day, expect a strenuous climb lasting 12 to 13 hours over a distance of 10 miles.
+Our team offers climb training, ensuring that even those new to high-altitude treks can participate confidently.

 Make sure to read Things to Know before going trekking in the Himalayas of Nepal